Nicola Stapleton: Personal life

-In October 2001, Stapleton's father was jailed for his part in an £11million VAT computer-chip fraud.
+In October 2001, Stapleton's father was jailed for his part in an £11 million VAT computer-chip fraud.
 Her brother was also fined £10,000, for helping in the fraudulent business, which involved importing VAT-exempt microchips from EU countries and selling them to firms with added VAT, before claiming money back from Customs and Excise.
 Nicola Stapleton provided the £125,000 bail, for her brother during the trial.

-In September 2005, Mr. Stapleton was eventually told by the Court of Appeal, to pay a confiscation order of £1.6 million.
+In September 2005, Mr Stapleton was eventually told by the Court of Appeal to pay a confiscation order of £1.6 million.
 In July 2008, Nicola Stapleton battled against the Customs Prosecution Office at the High Court in order to keep her property in South Norwood, which she had purchased from her father for £175,000 before his imprisonment for fraud.

 The prosecution claimed that the house had originally been purchased from "ill-gotten gains", and wanted to seize the property as part of the confiscation order.
 Stapleton maintains that she bought the property out of her earnings as an actress in 2000.
 The court found in favour of Nicola Stapleton.
-In January 2014, Nicola gave birth to her first child (with fiancé David Luck), a boy named Ray.
+In January 2014, she gave birth to her first child (with fiancé David Luck), a son.